jborggaard/NLbalancing/README.md

 ## Description of Files
-#### setKroneckerSumPath
+#### setKroneckerToolsPath

-Defines the path to the functions for working with Kronecker product expressions.
+Defines the path to the KroneckerTools directory containing functions for working with Kronecker product expressions.
+KroneckerTools can be downloaded from github.com/jborggaard/KroneckerTools

 #### CT2Kron and Kron2CT